nyushima/collective-methods/beautiful-soup/README.md

 py -m pip install beautifulsoup4
 </pre>

 4. Create a new file in your text editor of choice, give it whatever name you want, but be sure to save it with a .py extension.
-I suggest naming your first file soup-test.py and saving it into your user directory.
+Try naming your first file soup-test.py and saving it into your user directory.

 5. Copy the Example 1 code below into your Python file and save it.